Haufe-Lexware/wicked.haufe.io/doc/auth-adfs.md

 ![Permit Access](images/adfs-trust-permit-access-to-claim-rule.png)

+## Verifying ADFS Callbacks

+It is recommended that you verify the profile returned by the identity server using its public certificate.
+This can also be defined in the ADFS settings using the kickstarter.
+The public certificate can be given to you from your ADFS administrator.

+Without this setting, it would in principle be possible to spoof a login via ADFS.

 ## Testing

 In order to troubleshoot any issues, you may define the following diagnostic settings for the `portal` container: Make sure the container starts with the following environment variable set: